Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 3. Prismic CMS for a headless page‑builder

-Prismic is a headless CMS specifically focused on website use cases (including mobile sites).
-It lets developers build fast websites using Next.js, Nuxt, and SvelteKit frameworks.
-It is designed for website-specific content models, offering a page-builder editing experience for marketers.
+Prismic is a headless CMS focused on website use cases.
+It lets developers build fast sites using Next.js, Nuxt and SvelteKit and provides a slice‑based page builder for marketers.

 Prismic CMS for SEO.png